Nizzanim culture

 The Nizzanim culture is a suggested archaeological culture from the Pottery Neolithic of the Southern Levant.
 It was identified in three sites spread over a small area on the southern coastal plain of modern Israel, including the type site of Nizzanim, Giv'at Haparsa, and Ziqim.
-The sites were studied by Ya'akov Olami, Felix Burian, Erich Friedman, Shmuel Yeivin, and Yosef Garfinkel.
-In those sites, there were no architectural remains but pits and floor levels with hearths.
+The sites were studied by Ya'aqov Olami (1906–1990), Felix Burian (1924–2017) together with Erich Friedman, Shmuel Yeivin (1896–1982), and Yosef Garfinkel (b.
+1956).
+At those sites, there were no architectural remains but pits and floor levels with hearths.
 These findings seem to represent a pastoral-nomadic population, similar to the precedeeing population of Pre-Pottery Neolithic Ashkelon and the Qatifian culture.
 Garfinkel suggests that these settlement served as seasonal hunting or fishing campsites.

 Name and location

 The type-site is named after the nearby Kibbutz Nitzanim, built in an area of coastal dunes.
 Kibbutz Zikim is further down the coast from Nitzanim.
 Giv'at Haparsa is a site right next to the beach, between Yavne-Yam and Ashdod.
 The different spelling between the names of modern towns and the corresponding archaeological sites is a common occurrence in Israeli archaeology.